ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 If Global Server Load Balancing (GSLB) is required,  {{site.data.keyword.cloud_notm}} offers a Global load balancer service through {{site.data.keyword.cis_full_notm}}, which routes traffic to servers across multiple geographic locations to ensure application availability.

-Other third-party connectivity providers such as Akamai, network appliances from vendors like F5 and Citrix, as well as Domain Name Service can also be leveraged to meet the requirement for GSLB.
+Other third-party providers such as Akamai, network appliances from vendors like F5 and Citrix, and Domain Name Service can also be leveraged to meet the global load balancing requirement.

 When a user tries to access a website or application, the request goes to the GSLB device.
 The GSLB device uses various algorithms and real-time data to determine the best server to route the request to.
 Factors that are considered include: